 Licensees who wish to access their licence certificate or wallet-size cut out online at www.agco.ca/iAGCO must first create an iAGCO account.
 For more information, please see the iAGCO Tutorial: How to create an account at www.agco.ca/videos-and-webinars

 What do I need to complete the licence application process?

 - Personal details and information to complete the application, including birthdate, address, email address and emergency contact information.

 - Standardbred Canada or United States Trotting Association (USTA) membership number (individuals who are involved in Standardbred racing must be members of one of these organizations).

 - Certain categories of licence may require the submission of additional documentation or certification (see Standardbred - Individual Licensing for more information).

 A new licensee can expect to undergo a due diligence investigation to determine their suitability for licensing.
 The total fee amounts for a licence will vary depending upon the category(s) being applied for.
-For more information on Standardbred licensing fees see: Standardbred - Licensing Fee Schedule.
+For more information on licensing fees see: Horse Racing Licensing Fees.

 Change of Address

-A licensee must provide written notification of any change in permanent address within five (5) days of any change.
+A licensee must provide written notification, online through the iAGCO portal or by calling Customer Service, of any change in permanent address within five (5) days of any change.